wsperat/forest-fire/README.md

 Missing values are handled automatically from common Python inputs such as `None`, `np.nan`, pandas/NumPy `NaN`, and `polars` nulls.

+Training can also choose between a fast missing-value split heuristic and a slower optimal search through `missing_value_strategy=...`.

 Install from PyPI:

 ```bash